riddhiigupta/LinkedGram_Social-Media-App/README.md

 # Program Overview

+## Distribution:
+- **Riddhi Gupta**: Submitted Report on Brightspace.
+- **Dong Wang**: Submitted Vocareum workspace.
+-
+## How to run the program:
+- **Note**: There are four main function: Create Post, Comment on Post, Search User, and Create Profile.
+You can only choose to run one of the functions at a time due to the communication issue between client and server.
+If you want to run another function, you need to restart the program.
+- **route1**: Register a new account and create a profile.
+After registration, you will be redirected to the one of the main functions: Create Profile
+- **route2**: Login with an existing account.
+After login, you will be redirected to the main menu.Chose one of the main functions: Create Post, Comment on Post, Search User.
+- **non-main function**: Logout, view news feed, upvote post, downvote post.
+These functions can be accessed as many times as you want without restarting the program.
+1. Open the `AppStarter` file.
+2. Multiple-client: since `AppStarter` file contains server, so run `ClientGUI` file for another client.

 ## Key Features:
 - **Login and Registration**: Start by entering a username and password.
 You have the option to either log in with these credentials or register a new account.
 Registration will redirect you to a profile creation page.
 Note: The username on the profile registration page must match the one used on the login screen.
 - **Profile Creation**: Choose from two avatar pictures for extra credit: "boilermaker" or "cute squirrel".
 Once registration is complete, the system will redirect back to the login page with the username and password fields pre-filled, ready for you to log in.